DRC Part 2: Into the heart of the jungle

 One time a drunken immigration officer even confiscated my passport and left the village with it (hoping for a bribe of course), only to return the following morning felling ashamed of what he did due to pressure from the villagers who didn’t like to see me badly treated.

 But this was not the worst such scenario that happened to me.
 When I came to Dekese, I met an immigration chief that was worse and more persistent than any corrupt official I had ever met before.
 I got escorted to his office (an old, rough and bombed out colonial building) by one of his younger staff that had been waiting for me at the river (word had travelled ahead of me that a white man was coming).
-The chief welcomed me wearing a white tank top and oversized light blue jeans, sitting in front of the house at a cloth-covered table with a jug of water, and his two wives sitting on a woven mat on the grass next to him.
+The chief welcomed me wearing a white tank top and oversized light blue jeans, sitting in front of the house at a cloth-covered table with and a jug of water, with his two wives sitting on a woven mat on the grass next to him.
 He looked dead serious, but his hard-looking features broke into a fake smile when he gestured to me to sit down.
 He acted extremely superior and calm, on the verge to being scary in his behavior.
 Instead of making the mandatory registration, he put my passport in his pocket and told me that I must surely need a good rest and that the formalities could as well wait until tomorrow morning.
 I kindly asked to get it done now since I wanted to leave early the following day, but he said that the guy with the forms had already left the office.

 The following morning was a nightmare and I got so tired of this corrupted country that I actually considered taking a bush plane to get out of there and fly back to Kinshasa.
 But as always, I was stubborn and didn’t give up and continued my ignorance towards their money-seeking hints.
 It started with another inspector who in ridiculous detail went through and filled in the form with me, explaining each field two times, even if it was obvious what for example “name of your father” meant.
 Then a “security agent” appeared and slowly started to copy the form that I had just completed.
 Then, a third man from another DGM office enters and the three starts working with other things and leave me sitting on a chair staring into the wall.
 I don’t know how much time that passed before they made a new move.
 Suddenly, the chief who I met yesterday that took my passport entered the office.
 Completely outrageous, he started yelling at a colleague who had not tucked his shirt into his pants.
 I saw the man squint with his eyes and getting covered by saliva, before running towards the door.
 Then I got questions about going nearby a national park and that I need a permit to be in the area.
 I was told that I had to return and pass by the provincial capital, otherwise I was not allowed to come here.
 I also got questions about the issuing of my visa etc. etc. I refused to accept any of these silly remarks and again, a long time passed without anyone proceeding with me.
 They even said that I have to pay a phone call via satellite to their provincial head office to verify a few things with their superiors.
 And so the game continued.
 A new man walks in claiming to be responsible for the tourism ministry.
 I almost laughed.
 It was many years ago this place saw a tourist.
 He handed me a document with different tourist related taxes and claimed that visiting the area and taking photos involved a fee.
 I read through the document and had to explain to him that the tourism related taxes were for Congolese people who wanted to work with tourism – not for me.
 He was clearly disappointed and pearls of sweat started to form on his forehead.
 The funny thing in this corruption carousel is that people try to look serious but are in fact very nervous.
 They sweat, shiver and their voices start to crack a bit.
 Sometimes it happens to me too, since the situation is tense and the game very sensitive to verbal mistakes.
 Anyway, all of a sudden another man passed by and the atmosphere changed instantly for a reason I never understood.
 They start denying all accusations and that they had been asking me for money.
 At last, after five hours (!), I felt things coming to an end and the office chief sloppily shook my hand while looking the other way.
 The inspector took my hand too, squeezed it hard while staring into my eyes and said “le monde est petit” meaning “the world is small”.
 Was he threatening me?
 What a mess.
 I felt like renaming DRC to Democratic Republic of Corruption.

 The only means of transport on these trails are bicycles and motorbikes.
-But given that people have no money, and petrol here can cost as much as $5 per liter, motorbikes are rare and the children run after them just like they run after me.
+But given that people have no money and petrol here can cost as much as $5 per liter, motorbikes are rare and the children run after them just like they run after me.
 Instead, all goods are brought in with bicycle and of course boats when there’s a river nearby.
 Things like Coca-Cola or beer is nowhere to be found here.
 One day I met a group of five bicycles transporting smoked bush meat, each load being 200-300 kg.
 It’s astonishing that it’s even possible, given the road conditions and the distances that these merchants travel (500 km’s or more is not uncommon).
 I was later told that these guys sometimes carry ivory hidden inside the huge loads.
 The most remarkable bicycle load I saw was one that in addition to the many sacks stacked on the frame had two 1.5 m long and alive crocodiles tied to each side of it!

 Because of the disastrous infrastructure and difficulty to transport goods, almost nothing can be bought here, which also means that very few things are sold, simply because there is little money around.
 What people buy once they have money is mainly three things: soap, salt and clothes.
 Instead, they live completely off the nature, and even so (to my big surprise), not at all efficiently.
 For example, they could easily have planted a lot more fruit trees or variation in crops, but they don’t.
 The same goes with the universal staple crop cassava, there’s often just enough to feed the family, nothing more.
 I think it’s hard to see if people suffer from malnutrition, but in some of these villages I saw a lot of sick kids with swollen abdomens, swollen faces and missing hair – all symptoms of protein malnutrition and kwashiorkor.